-The following tables list the top 50 hospitals with the largest case mix index.
-The average CMI of all 50 hospitals is 3.15, though CMIs range from 2.75 to 4.88.
+The following tables list the top 25 hospitals with the largest case mix index.
+The average CMI of all 25 hospitals is 3.48, though CMIs range from 3.02 to 5.26.
+This is a shift up from the last reporting period, which ranged from 2.75 to 4.88.
 CMI does not appear to correlate to the number of annual discharges, with discharges from the top 10 hospitals ranging from 5,531 to 87 annually.

 Many of the hospitals with the highest CMI are located in Indiana (12 percent), Louisiana (16 percent), and Texas (32 percent).
 This is a shift from the previous reporting year, in which the hospitals with the highest CMI were in in Louisiana (14 percent), Oklahoma (12 percent), and Texas (28 percent).

 The concentration of high CMI is likely due to barriers to care access in rural parts of these states, and high concentrations of patients with chronic illnesses that require patients to seek insurance through Medicare and Medicaid.